Alpine, Wyoming

-Alpine is a town in Lincoln County, Wyoming, United States.
-The population was 828 at the 2010 census.
+Alpine is a town in the northwest corner of Lincoln County, Wyoming, United States; adjacent to the Idaho border, the northwest end of the Alpine Airport's single runway extends into Idaho.
+The population was 1,220 at the 2020 census.

 Geography

 Alpine is located at the southern end of the Snake River Canyon where the Snake River enters Palisades Reservoir.
 The town is also known as Alpine Junction since it marks the point where U.S. routes 26 and 89 turn in opposite directions.
 The two routes run concurrently through the Snake River Canyon from Jackson.
 In Alpine, Route 89 turns south toward Afton, while Route 26 turns north and follows the edge of Palisades Reservoir to Swan Valley, Idaho.
-Three rivers come together in the vicinity of Alpine: the Snake, the Salt, and the Greys - the Greys merges with the Snake right at the high water mark of the reservoir, while the Salt discharges directly into the reservoir nearby unless the reservoir is exceptional low.
+Three rivers come together in the vicinity of Alpine: the Snake, the Salt, and the Greys - the Greys merges with the Snake right at the high water mark of the reservoir, while the Salt discharges directly into the reservoir nearby unless the reservoir is exceptionally low.

 According to the United States Census Bureau, the town has a total area of 0.70 sqmi, all land.